 The OCDSB has a range of special education programs and services focusing on providing the necessary support via the Tiered Intervention Approach, Differentiated Instruction, and Universal Design for learning.
 Most specialized program classes have a lower pupil-teacher ratio than regular classes.
-Students may be integrated into the regular class.

-In order to prepare for the opportunity of returning to a regular classroom.
-These special education programs may also include support from Learning Support Services (LSS) personnel.
+Students may be integrated into the regular class in order to prepare for the opportunity of returning to a regular classroom.
+These specialized program classes may also include support from Learning Support Services (LSS) personnel.

-Application Process for Specialized Programs
+Referral Process for Specialized Program Classes